Guide for Library members Guide for Library members

 How can I check my library record?

+If you wish to check your library record yourself you will need to access it online.
 You will need your library card and a Personal Identification Number (PIN) - please ask a member of staff if you are not sure of your PIN number.

 How do I find out what you have in stock?

-How to request items
+How to reserve/request items

 What are the opening hours?